Post Car Accident Stress Claims

 General damages will help reimburse you for intangible things like pain, suffering, and loss of a good life as it was.
 Special damages are monies that help pay for tangible items like your ambulance ride to the hospital, your brainwave therapy, and psychological care, and even to cover the diminished value of your high-end sports car, for example.
 Courts and car accident lawyers call these "economic damages," as well.

-In some cases, punitive damages can be sought.
-These are designed to punish someone who intentionally runs someone over.
+In some cases, a plaintiff may seek punitive damages.
+These extraordinary damages are to punish someone who intentionally runs someone over.
 Or a repeat DUI driver, for example, who keeps on drinking, driving, and striking fixed or moving objects.
 So, in that case, you may wish to make him pay beyond regular damages.
 But these special damages are rarely sought because insurance won't cover intentional acts.
-However, if they are awarded, the civil defendant is on the hook as these special damages cannot be bankrupted, unlike special and general, or "ordinary damages."
+However, if a court awards "punitive" damages, civil defendants may not seek bankruptcy protection avoiding payment, unlike awards involving special, general, or "ordinary damages."

 Sometimes, you may not have medical coverage, or if you do, it is government, slow and unhelpful with an injury case.
 With COVID and government employees administering Obamacare programs, it can take weeks to get doctor's appointments.
 Most government doctors are not the brain or psychological specialists a tier one car accident case will require to win a sufficient damages award.